Telephone: 604 444-4889

 QUOTES OF NOTE

-"Tremblay’s charters don’t merely exist, they live out complex, sprawling lives" — Globe and Mail
+"Tremblay’s characters don’t merely exist, they live out complex, sprawling lives" — Globe and Mail

 About the ContributorsMichel Tremblay